dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 **Disclaimer**: This is a version 1.2 of this project, I will keep updating this project to make it more complete and useful.

 ## To-Do
-- [ ] Implement Data Ingestion, Data Quality check, Data Lake, Data Warehouse, and Data Pipeline
+- [ ] Implement Data Ingestion, Data Quality check, Data Lake, Data Warehouse, and Data Pipeline in AKS
 - [ ] Implement Kafka, Flink and Spark for Data Pipeline
 - [ ] Implement online and offline feature store